containers/composefs/man/mkcomposefs.md

 fix bugs in a later version and migrate to that using max versions, but still keeping the digests identical for unaffected images.

-If you need 100% binary reproducibliliy over time, specify the same version and a max version each time.
+If you need 100% binary reproducibility over time, specify the same version and a max version each time.

 Format version history: